microdotblog/theme-default/README.md

 ## Change Log

+- 2023-01-01 v1.1.7 Fixed an issue where all posts were showing on category lists.
 - 2023-01-01 v1.1.6 Now showing the category on post pages.
 Added option to truncate long post on home and list pages.
 - 2022-12-16 v1.1.5 Added support to show Read Later time for posts greater than 1 minute.
 - 2022-12-11 v1.1.4 Built in support for @Sod's Conversation and Reply by Email plugins.
 Just install and configure the plugin and it will automatically appear below your posts!